Architecture

 Documentation is introduced only when it adds value — evolving alongside the system rather than preceding it.

-• product-specific brand expression
+• brand expression

 • light / dark modes

-• consistency
+• shared consistency across products

 • clear reasoning across interfaces